Mike Tyson Undisputed Truth Broadway Review

 Iron Mike Tyson.

 Let me tell you a little something about me.
 There are only a handful of celebrities still alive that I’d like to meet, see in a show, or even bother to keep up with.
 The former boxing heavyweight champion of the world, Mike Tyson is one of those people.
-Another happens to be Eminem who I saw in a concert at Yankee stadium last year, Madonna and Paulo Coelho are still on the list.
+Another happens to be Eminem, who I saw in a concert at Yankee Stadium last year.
+Madonna and Paulo Coelho are still on the list.
 Last night I checked off Mike Tyson.
-In any event, as I shared with friends yesterday that I had purchased a ticket to see Mike Tyson on Broadway, I encountered a plethora of reactions.
+In any event, as I shared with friends yesterday that I had purchased a ticket to see Mike Tyson on Broadway, I encountered a variety of reactions.
 Most were negative.

 You attack Chris Brown, but you support this guy who not only beat up women, but was also convicted for rape?